numfocus/getting-started-with-open-source/open_source_stories.md

   - Yes.
 I&#39;m a maintainer of the [Tax-Calculator](https://github.com/open-source-economics/Tax-Calculator) and [TaxData](https://github.com/open-source-economics/taxdata) repos.
 - **My Skills to Share:**
   - Python, markdown
+- **My Story:**
+  After studying economics in undergrad, I began working at a think tank in Washington, DC on an open source tax model.
+This was my first step into both open source and software development/data science.
+I had no idea what I was doing initially (my first pull requests reflect this), but after some time I became more comfortable putting code out there for others to review and use.
+Since then I have been involved in Code for DC and gotten into the habit of posting most of the code I write on GitHUb.
+Getting involved in open source has improved my development skills dramtically as I have been able to see other's code and have my own reviewed and corrected.

 **Prince Wilson**